interledger/coil-wordpress-plugin/README.md

 ### Other Assets (`assets/{js,scss}/`)
 #### `npx grunt watch`
-- Use to compile and run the assets in development mode.
+- Used to compile and run the assets in development mode.
 - Watches for any changes and reports back any errors in your code.

 #### `npx grunt build`
 - Use to build production code for your assets inside the `assets/{css,js}` folders.

-## Integration Tests
+## Functional Tests
 New tests should be written where it makes sense.
 With Flywheel, the PHPUnit tests have to be run inside the Flywheel environment.
 To do this:

-- In Flywheel, right-click your "Coil" site and select "Open Site SSH".
+- In Flywheel, right-click your "Coil" site and select "Open Site Shell".
 This will open a new terminal.
 - Inside it, change into the plugin folder: `cd /app/public/wp-content/plugins/coil-web-monetization`.
-- To run all tests, simply do: `phpunit`.
+- To run all tests, simply do: `./vendor/bin/phpunit`.

-At this moment in time, the tests are not run automatically on public CI services.

-## Cypress Tests
+## End-to-end Cypress Tests
+Cypress is used for end-to-end testing.
 To run the tests you will need to:

-- Make sure all steps under `Setting up the Development Environment in Flywheel` have been completed
+- Make sure all steps under [Setting up the Development Environment Using Flywheel](#setting-up-the-development-environment-using-flywheel) have been completed.
-- Replace your existing WP database with this test snapshot, found in `/tests/cypress/fixtures/test-database.sql`
-- You can do this in you SQL gui of choice but to do it in adminer (found in the database tab of Flywheel) go to import, then select the `test-database.sql` file and click import
-- `npx cypress run` - to run the tests in the CI
-- `npx cypress open` - to run the tests with a gui
+- The tests can be run from the terminal.
+	- To open the Cypress GUI and run all the tests: `npx cypress open --project ./tests --config baseUrl="http://example.local/"` - where example.local is set to the actual URL provided for your site by Local.
+	- Alternatively all the tests can be run headlessly in the terminal by running, `npx cypress run --project ./tests --config baseUrl="http://example.local/"` - where example.local is set to the actual URL provided for your site by Local.

+## Continuous Integration Tests
+We use CircleCI to automatically run the functional PHPUnit tests and the Cypress end-to-end tests every time code is pushed to the repository.
+# Issues

+We'd love to hear feedback so please feel free to post an issue on our GitHub project if you have found a bug or there is a new feature you'd like to see us implement.
+We will review these issues and be in touch.

-# Installing plugin
+# Installing The Plugin

 - for testing, the Github repo can be zipped up and the zip used to install the Coil plugin on WordPress
 	- on Github, go to the front page and click on "Clone or download"
 	- choose "Download ZIP"
 - for production, use command line `grunt zip` to create a zip in the `/resources/` folder.
 This removes development files such as composer.json and the tests folder.

 # Production Build
  The zip and the tag are different builds -- the tag is obviously the source version, and the zip has some build files removed.
 So, to generate the versions you'll want to distribute:
 1. `composer install && npm install`
 1. `npm run build && npx grunt build`
 1. If you want to change the version number, update it in package.json and run npx grunt version
-1. (commit changes from above steps
+1. Commit changes from above steps
 1. `npx grunt zip` -- it will make a zip and put it in the releases/ folder.
-1. Take that zip unzip the file and commit it to SVN that way and then get it onto WordPress.org Plugins SVN.
+1. Take that zip, unzip the file, and commit it to SVN that way and then get it onto WordPress.org Plugins SVN.